ResearchAdvancingFuzzing/raf/README.md

 # RAF Setup

 ## Installation:
-Follow the instructions at https://kubernetes.io/docs/tasks/tools/install-minikube/ to install minikube, kubectl, and optionally (see below) a hypervisor (e.g. virtualbox).
+Follow the instructions at https://kubernetes.io/docs/tasks/tools/install-minikube/ to install minikube and kubectl.
 The instructions to install minikube and kubectl for linux are reproduced below for convenience:
 ```
 curl -Lo minikube https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64 \
   && chmod +x minikube